Metal Fiber Sculptor Atticus Adams

 “All it takes sometimes is to choose a material that is beautiful in itself and worked with sincere simplicity…A beautiful work speaks more truth than the artist.”
 Eileen Gray

 Atticus Adams is a sculptor whose work embodies the transformative power of art to create beauty, meaning, and emotional impact from industrial materials.
-Using mostly aluminum mesh—generally found in screen doors/windows and filters—he creates abstract pieces and installations, which sometimes resemble flowers, clouds, and other natural phenomena.
+Using aluminum, bronze, copper, and stainless steel mesh—generally found in screen doors/windows and filters—he creates abstract pieces and installations, which sometimes resemble flowers, clouds, and other natural phenomena.

 Atticus works spontaneously, feeling his way toward the objects that take shape in mind as he shapes them almost entirely by hand.
 To some pieces he adds color and texture by applying paint or broken auto glass.